Tozer (surname)

 Tozer is a surname commonly believed to have originated in Devon, South West England.
 It is a reference to the occupation of carding of wool which was originally performed by the use of teasels (Latin carduus), via the Middle English word tōsen, to tease [out].
-The surname has variants, including the lesser-known "Tozier".
+The surname has variants, including the lesser-known "Tozier" and "Tawzer".

 The Tozers of Moretonhampstead

 According to the Moretonhampstead History Society, the Tozer family was, by 1332, established at Howton, which was part of the manor of Moreton until it was alienated.
 A 15th-century record in the Public Record Office (C.1/56/207) records a legal dispute between John and William Tozer over "Houghton in the parish of Moreton".

 There are several gravestones and a chest tomb to later members of the Tozer family in the churchyard of Moretonhampstead parish church.
 The properties of Great Howton and Howton Langhill are also recorded as being in the possession of members of the Tozer family.